-1) Install and configure the Security Management Center and a Management Client.
+Install and configure the SMC and a Management Client.
+You can optionally set up Management Client distribution through Java Web Start for automatic installation and upgrade.

-- 2) (Optional) Set up Management Client distribution through Java Web Start for automatic installation and upgrade. - 3) If network address translation (NAT) is applied to communications between system components, define contact addresses. - 4) Configure and install the NGFW Engines. - a) Download and install licenses for the NGFW Engines. - b) Define the Firewall, IPS, and Layer 2 Firewall elements in the Management Client. - c) (Optional) Define Master NGFW Engine and Virtual Firewall, Virtual IPS, and Virtual Layer 2 Firewall elements in the Management Client. - d) Generate the initial configuration for the Firewalls, IPS engines, Layer 2 Firewalls, or Master NGFW Engines.
-No initial configuration is needed for Virtual Firewalls, Virtual IPS engines, or Virtual Layer 2 Firewalls. - e) On virtualization platforms or third-party hardware, install the Forcepoint NGFW software. - f) Configure the Forcepoint NGFW software.
-No software configuration is needed for Virtual Firewalls, Virtual IPS engines, or Virtual Layer 2 Firewalls. - g) Configure basic routing and install a policy on the engines.
+- 2) Download licenses for the SMC components and the NGFW Engines, and install the licenses in the Management Client. - If network address translation (NAT) is applied to communications between system components, define contact addresses for the SMC components in the Management Client. - Define the Firewalls, IPS engines, and Layer 2 Firewalls in the Management Client.
+You can optionally define Master NGFW Engines and Virtual NGFW Engines. - Configure interfaces and routing for the NGFW Engines in the Management Client. - In the Management Client, generate the initial configuration for Firewalls, IPS engines, Layer 2 Firewalls, and Master NGFW Engines.
+You do not need an initial configuration for Virtual NGFW Engines. - If you are not using a Forcepoint appliance that has pre-installed Forcepoint NGFW software, install the NGFW software on virtualization platforms or third-party hardware. - Configure the NGFW software and apply the initial configuration to the NGFW Engines. - 9) Create and install a policy on the NGFW Engines.

-Install licenses for NGFW Engines on page 73 Add Management Servers for high availability on page 64

-PART II Security Management Center (SMC) deployment
+Security Management Center deployment

-- Installing the SMC on page 33 - Configuring the SMC on page 61
+- Installing the SMC on page 33 - Configuring the SMC on page 59